MK10UNoY/DatasetRefinement/README.md

 # DataSetRefinement

+## Problem Statement

+Medical data about diseases and symptoms is scattered across many sources, often in unstructured or inconsistent formats.
+This makes it hard for researchers, developers, and healthcare professionals to analyze, compare, or use this information for building tools, conducting research, or training machine learning models.
+There is a need for a unified, clean, and structured dataset that brings together disease and symptom information from trusted sources, making it easy to use for data analysis and AI applications.

 ## Project Overview

 This project collects, cleans, and organizes medical data about diseases and symptoms from multiple sources.
 The goal is to create high-quality, structured datasets for research, machine learning, and healthcare applications.